Vyral/base-template/_posts/2020-05-07-what-you-need-to-know-about-mortgage-forbearance.md

   - Mortgage Minute
   - Interest Rates
 excerpt: >-
-  If you’re having troubles paying your mortgage during the pandemic, don’t seek out a forbearance before reading this.
+  If you’re having trouble paying your mortgage during the pandemic, don’t seek out a forbearance before reading this.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Abel+Tejeda/What+You+Need+to+Know+About+Mortgage+Forbearance.mp4